tzenkner90/customer-lifetime-using-life-model-approach/README.md

-# customer_lifetime_using_life_model_approach
+# customer-lifetime-using-life-model-approach
-Calculating customer lifetime for a subscription based business using a life/mortality table approach
+An approach to calculating customer lifetime for a subscription based business using a life/mortality table approach